 Day 10: Monday

 After breakfast at our hotel, we’ll return to Muscat, stopping en-route to photograph Sultan Qaboose Mosque, with its stunning contemporary architecture, breathtakingly rich prayer hall, and the world’s second-largest hand-woven rug.
-En route to our hotel, we’ll visit the boutique Enfleurage frankincense distillery, with its old copper stills.
 The balance of the day is at leisure.

 Overnight: CROWNE PLAZA MUSCAT